Combined Pill: The FPA Guide

 Taking a pill at the same time each day will help you remember to take it regularly.

 Forgetting pills or starting a pack late can make the pill less effective.
-The chance of pregnancy after missing pills depends on:

 • when pills are missed